-- 18.3.1 It is important that individuals working as insurance intermediaries have adequate professional knowledge to carry out their responsibilities.
-Professional knowledge can be gained from experience, education and training.
-Importantly, to be able to demonstrate that a certain level of professional knowledge has been achieved, it is preferable that this is supported by the attainment of relevant professional qualifications. - 18.3.2 Professional qualifications underpin the quality of work carried out by professionals, including insurance intermediaries.
-The supervisor thus has an interest in ensuring that insurance intermediaries have policies and procedures which encourage individuals to achieve relevant professional qualifications. - 18.3.3 The supervisor may also wish to ensure that individuals responsible intermediation activities have professional qualifications and experience appropriate for the business which they intermediate.
-More complex products or customer needs will require higher or more specialised qualification and experience.
-The qualifications and experience of individuals should also be appropriate for the type of intermediation being carried out, whether as agent for a specific insurer or acting as a broker primarily on behalf of the customer.
-Once professional qualifications have been achieved, it is important that individuals who continue to work as insurance intermediaries keep their professional knowledge up to date.
-Certain professional bodies require their members to spend a specified minimum amount of time on continuous professional development. - 18.3.4 The supervisor may consider recognising the qualifications of specified professional bodies.
+- 18.3.1 It is important that individuals carrying out the activity of insurance intermediation have adequate professional knowledge.
+Professional knowledge can be gained from experience, education and/or training.
+The attainment of relevant professional qualifications may demonstrate that a certain level of professional knowledge has been achieved. - 18.3.2 The supervisor should require that individuals carrying out the activity of insurance intermediation have professional knowledge and experience appropriate for the business which they intermediate.
+More complex products or customer needs may require higher or more specialised knowledge and experience.
+The knowledge and experience of individuals should also be appropriate for the type of business being intermediated.
+Once professional qualifications have been achieved, it is important that individuals who continue to carry out the activity of insurance intermediation keep their professional knowledge up to date.
+In some jurisdictions, there are supervisory or statutory requirements that individuals carrying out the activity of insurance intermediation should spend a specified minimum amount of time on continuous professional development.
+In some jurisdictions, professional bodies impose such a requirement on their members. - 18.3.3 The supervisor may consider recognising the qualifications of specified professional bodies.
 Where a jurisdiction has no such professional body, consideration could be given to encouraging or recognising qualifications obtained through professional bodies in other jurisdictions.
-The supervisor might also consider recognising international qualifications where these are considered to be equivalent to, or exceed, a jurisdiction's qualifications. - 18.3.5 Intermediaries should also be knowledgeable regarding the status of the insurers whose products they sell.
-For example, they should be aware of the jurisdiction(s) in which the insurer is licensed, whether they are placing business with a branch or subsidiary company, the financial status and credit rating of the insurer and the applicability of any policyholder protection schemes to that insurer's products.
+The supervisor may also consider recognising such qualifications where these are considered to be equivalent to, or exceed, the qualifications available within the jurisdiction.

+18.3.4 Intermediaries should be knowledgeable regarding the status of the insurers whose products they sell.
+For example, they should be satisfied that the insurer is licensed to sell insurance in the relevant jurisdiction, as a branch or subsidiary, and should be aware of the financial status and credit rating of the insurer and the applicability of any policyholder protection schemes to that insurer's products.